jordijordijor/weewx-Weather34/skins/Weather34/README.md

 # Demo

-A live example of WX-HWS template can be seen at https://claydonsweather.org.uk
+A live example of Weather34 WeeWX skin can be seen at https://claydonsweather.org.uk

 # Weather34 Historic Timeline of design 2014-2019
 https://weather34.com/homeweatherstation/weather34timeline/weather34timeline.html